 Smart garage door openers allow you to open and close your garage from very remote locations.
 You can make sure your garage is properly secured and you can give someone access to your home when you are thousands of miles away.
 These are great options if you are away on travel a lot, or if you have a big family that comes and goes often.

 A gate will deter some intruders and keep your belonging safe and more protected.
 According to the advice and guidelines on www.customscreens.com.au, you should check if your city might have height restrictions, so you should make sure your gate complies with your city’s regulations.
 For additional protection, you can plant rose bushes around the gate’s perimeter as thorny bushes will often deter a potential intruder.

 Rooftop entry is a problem in some affluent neighborhoods.
 Many homes do not have motion sensors on the second floor and if alarms or sensors are not installed, the intruder will have access to valuables kept upstairs.
 Criminals can remove vents and skylights.
-They can also cut holes in the roof.
+They can also cut holes in the roof or awning in front of your home.
 You should secure all your skylights with one-way screws and your upstairs windows should have anti-break window film.
 Metal roofing is also an option that will keep your roof durable, as well as deter potential thieves.